Undergraduate

 Geographic Area: c

-HIS350H1 - Topics in European Histories: Medieval and Early Modern Ukraine
+HIS350H1 Topics in European Histories: Poland and Ukraine from the First World War to Post-Soviet Dissolution

 Prerequisite: 4.0 credits